Finance & Investment

 Assuming no ongoing obligations

 A reverse mortgage does not eliminate homeownership costs.
 Property taxes, homeowners insurance, and maintenance remain your responsibility.
-Defaulting on these can trigger foreclosure.
+Defaulting on these can trigger foreclosure even with a HECM.

 Confusing principal limit with cash in hand

-If you have a remaining mortgage balance, it must be paid off at closing using reverse mortgage funds.
-This directly reduces the cash you receive.
+If you have a remaining mortgage balance, it must be paid off using reverse mortgage funds at closing.
+That payoff amount comes directly out of your net proceeds.

-The HECM is capped at a $1,149,825 claim amount.
-A $2 million home gets the same principal limit calculation as a $1.15 million home under HECM rules.
+The HECM is capped at a $1,149,825 max claim amount.
+A $2 million home generates the same principal limit calculation as a $1.15 million home under HECM rules.

 Skipping HUD-required counseling

-Before any HECM application, federal law requires counseling with a HUD-approved counselor.
+Before any HECM application, federal law requires a session with a HUD-approved counselor.
 This is not optional.
-The counselor reviews your situation and alternative options.
+The counselor must certify that the session occurred before a lender can proceed.

 Frequently Asked Questions